An Improved Unconstrained Approach for Bilevel Optimization: Introduction

-where Clearly, $h$ can be explicitly formulated from $f$ and the derivatives of $g$.
-Under mild conditions, we prove that \ref{Prob_Ori} and \ref{Prob_Pen} have the same stationary points over $\Rn\times \Rp$ from the perspective of both the Clarke subdifferential and the conservative field.
-As a result, the bilevel optimization problem \ref{Prob_Ori} is equivalent to the unconstrained optimization problem \ref{Prob_Pen}.
+We prove that such an $\tilde{\A}$ satisfies Assumption 1.2 and hence is a constraint dissolving mapping \cite{xiao2022constraint}.
+Clearly, $h$ can be explicitly formulated from $f$ and the derivatives of $g$.
+Under mild conditions, we prove that \ref{Prob_Ori} and \ref{Prob_Pen} have the same stationary points over $\Rn\times \Rp$ from the perspective of both the Clarke subdifferential and the conservative field \cite{bolte2021conservative}.
+As a result, the bilevel optimization problem \ref{Prob_Ori} is equivalent to the unconstrained optimization problem \ref{Prob_Pen}, and various optimization approaches for unconstrained nonsmooth optimization can be directly implemented to solve \ref{Prob_Ori} through \ref{Prob_Pen}.

-We propose a unified framework for developing subgradient methods to solve \ref{Prob_Pen} and prove their global convergence.
-We provide several illustrative examples on how to develop single-loop subgradient methods and how to establish their convergence properties from the proposed framework.
+We propose a unified framework for developing subgradient-based methods to solve \ref{Prob_Pen} and prove their global convergence.
+We provide several illustrative examples on how to develop single-loop subgradient-based methods and how to establish their convergence properties from the proposed framework.
 Moreover, we can interpret the updating schemes in the deterministic versions of several existing single-loop algorithms \cite{hong2020two,chen2021single,khanduri2021near} as approximated gradient-descent steps for \ref{Prob_Pen}.
 Therefore, we provide a clear explanation for the updating schemes in these existing algorithms, extend these algorithms to nonsmooth cases and prove their convergence properties based on our proposed framework.
 These examples further highlight the significant advantages and great potentials of \ref{Prob_Pen}.